Invariant Jet differentials and Asymptotic Serre duality: Appendix

-\begin{theorem} \cite{K} We have the following \begin{itemize} \item[(1)] Let $K \subset L \subset M$ be differential fields.
+is said a Picard extension, cf. \cite{K}. \begin{theorem} \cite{K} We have the following: \begin{itemize} \item[(1)] Let $K \subset L \subset M$ be differential fields.
 Suppose that $L$ is Picard over $K$ and $M$ has the same field of constants as $K$.
-Then any differential automorphism of $M$ over $K$ sends $L$ into itself. \item[(2)] The differential Galois group of a Picard extension is an algebraic matrix group over the field of constants. \item[(3)] If $K$ has an algebraically closed constant field of characteristic $0$, and $M$ a Picard extenstion of $K$, then any differential isomorphism over $K$ between two intermediate fields extends to the whole $M$.
-In particular this also holds for any differential automorphism of an intermediate field over $K$. \item[(4)] Galois theory implements a one-to-one correspondence between the intermediate differential fields and the algebraic subgroups of the differential Galois group $G$.
-A closed subgroup $H$ is normal iff the corresponding field $L/K$ is normal, then $G/H$ is the full differential Galois group of $L$ over $K$. \end{itemize} \end{theorem}
+Then, any differential automorphism of $M$ over $K$ sends $L$ into itself. \item[(2)] The differential Galois group of a Picard extension is an algebraic matrix group over the field of constants. \item[(3)] If $K$ has an algebraically closed constant field of characteristic $0$, and $M$ is a Picard extension of $K$, then, any differential isomorphism over $K$ between two intermediate fields extends to the whole $M$.
+In particular, this also holds for any differential automorphism of an intermediate field over $K$. \item[(4)] Galois theory implements a one-to-one correspondence between the intermediate differential fields and the algebraic subgroups of the differential Galois group $G$.
+Thus, for example, a closed subgroup $H$ is normal iff the corresponding field $L/K$ is normal, then $G/H$ is the full differential Galois group of $L$ over $K$. \end{itemize} \end{theorem}

-In fact over a constant field of $char=0$ any differential isomorphism between intermediate fields extends to the whole differential field.
-Let $A=K\langle u_1,...,u_n\rangle$ be a Picard extension and $W$ the Wronskian of $u_1,...,u_n$.
-A basic fact about the Wronskians is that for a differential automorphism $\sigma$ of $A$; we have $\sigma(W)=|c_{ij}|W$.
-Therefore $W$ is fixed by $\sigma$ if and only if $ |c_{ij}| =1$.
+In fact, over a constant field of $char=0$ any differential isomorphism between intermediate fields extends to the whole differential field.
+Let $A=K\langle u_1,...,u_n\rangle$ be a Picard extension, and $W$ the Wronskian of $u_1,...,u_n$.
+A basic fact about the Wronskians is that for a differential automorphism $\sigma$ of $A$ we have $\sigma(W)=|c_{ij}|W$.
+Therefore, $W$ is fixed by $\sigma$ if and only if $ |c_{ij}| =1$.